pvcraven/advancedgamedesign/source/class_resources/2dunity/index.rst

 Get some sample sprites in Unity
 --------------------------------

 #.
-Clone the base Unity project.
+Clone the base Unity project: https://github.com/pvcraven/2022_Class_2D_Project
 #.
 Create sprites in Aesprite.

    * Use NES palette